Jekson90/FunnyWaterDelivery/README.md

 This application written on WPF with using EntityFramework.
 DataBase is MS SQL.
 For create DB run SQL request.
 It's contains Window with employees, departments and orders.
 The task:
-Необходимо создать десктопное приложение для просмотра, ввода и редактирования следующих сущностей:
+You need to develop application for reading, adding and updating next entities:
-1. Сотрудники (Фамилия, Имя, Отчество, Дата рождения, Пол, Подразделение)
+1. Employees (surname, name, middle name, birth date, sex, department)
-2. Подразделения (Название, Руководитель)
+2. Departments (name, leader)
-3. Заказы (Номер, Название, Автор)
+3. Orders (number, name, author)
-4. Требования: Однооконное приложение, WPF, Любая ORM, Любая SQL
+4. Еhe requirements: single window application, WPF, any ORM, any SQL